-- Personalised handwriting teaching and reinforcement. - Learning and practice of numerals, upper and lower case letters, as well as developing the children's understanding of where and when to use them. - Continuing and completing teaching and learning of printed letters and words as appropriate to each child using the Read, Write, Inc as a basis for delivery. - Introduction of the joined handwriting scheme based on Read, Write, Inc which will be personalised for individual pupils so that they are always working at the level most appropriate for their stage of development. - Children are supported with different sized spaces between the handwriting guide lines depending on the size of their handwriting, as well as their fine motor ability.
-Pupils will learn the vocabulary of top solid red line, top solid blue line, bottom solid blue line and bottom solid red line to refer to each of the guide lines.
-The consistency in this means that all children and adults can explain where letters begin and how they are formed.
-There are two joins to be taught and they are referred to as the 'arm join' and 'the washing line join'. - Year 1 pupils will be introduced to how to drop ascenders ('f' and 't'). - Year 1 pupils will be introduced to the 'k' and 'f' letter formation for joined letters. - During all Handwriting sessions, children are encouraged to work at "speed one" so that they are always able to produce their most careful and meticulous handwriting. - Once all of the joins are complete, children can progress to copying verses where they can regularly apply the techniques which they have learned. - Progress and achievements will continue to be celebrated through stamps or other tools of recognition, such as 'Handwriting Hero Of The Week'.
+- Personalised handwriting teaching and reinforcement; learning and practice will take place in small groups, or as a whole class, at least once per week. - Learning and practice of numerals, upper and lower case letters, as well as developing the children's understanding of where and when to use them. - Year 1 pupils will be introduced to how to drop ascenders ('f' and 't'). - Year 1 pupils will be introduced to the 'k' and 'f' letter formation for joined letters. - During all Handwriting sessions, children are encouraged to work at "speed one" so that they are always able to produce their most careful and meticulous handwriting. - Where appropriate, children will complete additional pencil control exercises/activities. - Progress and achievements will continue to be celebrated through stamps or other tools of recognition, such as 'Handwriting Hero Of The Week', although teachers will always emphasise that the children's ideas and creativity is the element that makes writing most exciting.